microsoft/FluidFramework/.changeset/thirty-cups-beam.md

 "@fluidframework/container-runtime": minor
 ---

+ContainerRuntime.reSubmitFn is deprecated

-Deprecate ContainerRuntime.reSubmitFn since this functionality needs not be exposed, and we are refactoring the signatures of related code internally.
+The ContainerRuntime.reSubmitFn function is deprecated.
+The function is internal and should not be exposed.
+We are refactoring the signatures of related code internally.